xyzpw/ansiplus/README.md

 - A terminal emulator that uses xterm-256color

 > [!NOTE]
-> ANSI codes aren't just limited to xterm-256color, but they may still be limited to all features this package includes.
+> ANSi codes are not limited to xterm-256color, but they may still be limited to all features this package provides.

 #### Tested Terminals on Linux
 Terminal ($TERM)